-How about paying a tribute to the airlines of the past ?
+How about paying a tribute to the airlines of the past?
 Some Virtual Airlines have databases with historic schedules.
-For seasoned pilots, why not spice up a bit your Cross the Pond event and fly a PanAm or TWA route ?
+For seasoned pilots, why not spice up a bit your Cross the Pond event and fly a PanAm or TWA route?

-Fly a non real world flight
+Fly a non-real-world flight

 Fly a business jet flight

-Keep in mind that in case you do a last minute change, it is possible to amend the callsign of your slot on the CTP Dashboard.
+Keep in mind that in case you do a last-minute change, it is possible to amend the callsign of your slot on the CTP Dashboard.

 Now that we know which city pair we are going to fly, it is time to choose an aircraft.
-Default aircraft in either X-Plane or P3D are not able to properly follow the navigation as it is edicted by ATC during such events.
+Default aircraft in either X-Plane or P3D is not able to properly follow the navigation as it is edited by ATC during such events.
 This requires the use of a complex add-on aircraft with P-RNAV capabilities (see here for a detailed explanation), either using the addon FMS, an advanced GPS unit.

 Here are a few selection of aircraft for P3D and X-Plane that suit well the transatlantic routes